 2. Lower Credit Scores Are Accepted

 Unfortunately, many business owners with poor credit face challenges when applying for financing.
 Luckily, there are lower risks associated with secured lines of credit, so lenders will probably be less concerned with your credit score.
 One of the main reasons lenders pay so much attention to your credit history is because it indicates your likeliness to repay a loan.

 With a secured loan, your collateral lowers risks and increases the likelihood that you’ll make your payments.
 Since you won’t want to lose the asset tied to your secured line of credit, you’ll likely do your best to repay the loan.

 However, your credit scores will still impact your loan terms.
-Lower credit scores indicate higher risk to lenders, so you could have to pay higher interest rates.
-Regardless, interest rates for secured lines of credit will usually be lower than unsecured lines of credit, and you may qualify even if you have poor credit history.
+Lower credit scores indicate a higher risk to lenders, so you could have to pay higher interest rates.
+Regardless, interest rates for secured lines of credit will usually be lower than unsecured lines of credit, and you may qualify even if you have a poor credit history.

 3. You Could Receive Longer Loan Repayment Terms

 Lower risk not only reduces interest rates – lenders may also offer longer loan repayment terms.
 Again, this is because of the collateral you can contribute to secure the line of credit.

 In some cases, lenders will offer repayment periods of up to ten years.
 Because business property is often used to back secured loans, lenders can rely on rising property prices to increase the collateral’s value over time.